SamudithaD97/Student-Management-System/README.md

 * [Setup](#setup)

 ## General info
 This project is Student Management System.
+This is use to manage users and their notes.
+Only admin can add users and then users can edit their details and manage their notes.

 ## Technologies
 Project is created with: